easyretrofit/retrofit-spring-boot-starter/README.md

   }
 }
 ```

+and set `MyOkHttpClient` to `client = MyOkHttpClient.class` in @RetrofitBuilder

+### Set your custom OKHttpClient Interceptor

-and you could add your custom OKHttpClient Interceptor, pls extends BaseInterceptor
+you could add your customize OKHttpClient Interceptor, need extends BaseInterceptor

 ```
 @Component